 Bon Secour - Magnolia Springs is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
-With a population of 7,812 people and just one neighborhood, Bon Secour - Magnolia Springs is the 87th largest community in Alabama.
-Bon Secour - Magnolia Springs has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 7,976 people and just one neighborhood, Bon Secour - Magnolia Springs is the 87th largest community in Alabama.
+Much of the housing stock in Bon Secour - Magnolia Springs was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Bon Secour - Magnolia Springs economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Bon Secour - Magnolia Springs, where the median household income is $64,383.00.

 Bon Secour - Magnolia Springs real estate is some of the most expensive in Alabama, although Bon Secour - Magnolia Springs house values don't compare to the most expensive real estate in the U.S.